Feeling of dread meaning in simple words

 Is Dread an Emotion?

-Dread can be understood as an emotional state or feeling that combines anticipation, unease, heaviness, and body-based bracing.
+Dread can be understood as an emotional state with a strong body-signal component.
+It often combines anticipation, unease, heaviness, and physical bracing before the mind has a clear explanation.

 Fear is usually more immediate.
 Worry is more thought-based.
 Dread often feels heavier and more body-based, as if the body is already preparing for something difficult, unresolved, or emotionally important.